 Alan graduated from Morningside College, a Methodist liberal-arts College, in Sioux City, Iowa (B.A. in Mass Communications and Business).
 From there he went on to graduate work in Communications at Pepperdine University, in Malibu, California.

 For over twenty years he worked in the communication field, at AM/FM radio and at television affiliates of NBC and ABC.
-He earned his M.Div at Episcopal Divinity School in Cambridge, MA in 2001 and was ordained to the priesthood the following year.
+He earned his Master of Divinity at Episcopal Divinity School in Cambridge, MA in 2001 and was ordained to the priesthood the following year.
 In 2001 Alan was hired by the Rev. Mark Beckwith (now the Bishop of Newark) as Assistant Rector of All Saints Church, Worcester, MA.
 He was made Associate Rector there and also served as Priest in Charge.
 All Saints Church is a large urban parish that ministers to the needs of the most at-risk in the population, as well as meeting the spiritual concerns of a large parish steeped in a long tradition of music and the arts.

 In 2005 he was hired as Rector of Epiphany Parish of Walpole.
 For ten years under his care, the parish grew strong in reaching families with children, children with special needs and also an aging population.

 Father Al, began serving as Rector at Christ Church in September 2015.
 He believes the future of the church is one able to connect the amazing love of Christ Jesus to needs of the community both locally and within the wider context of ministry.